ehaynie63/ml-design-docs/README.md

 Hospitals and healthcare providers exploring the use of AI screening models have done so in isolation, developing their own in-house models.
 There are yet other healthcare companies who do not have the resources to develop their own models and thus seek to decrease their time to market by using off-the-shelf models.
 The cost of allowing Glaucoma to go undiagnosed is high.
 Research shows that vision loss is associated with higher Medicare beneficiary costs for trauma, depression, subacute nursing facilities and nursing homes.
 A person in the Medicare population with mild vision loss < 20/40 accrues an average of $5,302 in direct medical costs while a person with severe vision loss accrues an average of $9,994 in direct medical costs.
 Therefore, patients, government and insurers are especially interested in technology which improves the accuracy and cost-effectiveness of Glaucoma screening.
 ## 3. Success metrics

 Business Metrics
 The proposed model will be sold to healthcare application developers in the field of optometry and telemedicine.
 Telehealth providers could prove to be optimal adopters since their business models are agile, and they are tech savvy.
 The success metrics below examine what it would look like to pursue US telemedicine companies as customers in Year 1.

 Business Performance Year 1
 Assuming a goal of 1% market share in year 1, annual licensing fee of $10,000 and cost of development of $100,000, here are the target business performance metrics.
 There are 1,387 telemedicine providers in the US as of 2023.
 ROI = (Net Income – Cost of Development)/Cost of Development ROI = (130,000 – 100,000)/ 100,000 = 30%
 Customer Satisfaction & Product Engagement
-•	Net promoter score of 80+ among physicians
+* Net promoter score of 80+ among physicians
-•	10% of licensed users run predictions weekly
+* 10% of licensed users run predictions weekly
-•	90% of users run predictions daily
+* 90% of users run predictions daily

 Agile
-•	Team members have an average velocity of 8 story points per sprint Quality
+* Team members have an average velocity of 8 story points per sprint

+Quality
 The service API should be available at least 99.9% of the time The service should receive updates at least quarterly to enhance the products performance, incorporate new data
 ## 4. Requirements & Constraints
 Functional Requirement:
-The model must be able to accept fundus eye images in JPG format The model must be able to accept square images
+* The model must be able to accept fundus eye images in JPG format
+* The model must be able to accept square images
-The model must work well with small to medium sized images sized between 224 x 224 and 800 x 800 pixels The model must be able to accept full color images Images and predictions must be retained for quality control and audit purposes for 10 years After 10 years images and predictions must be purged The model can identify the following defects which are associated with Glaucoma.
+* The model must work well with small to medium sized images sized between 224 x 224 and 800 x 800 pixels
+* The model must be able to accept full color images
+* Images and predictions must be retained for quality control and audit purposes for 10 years
+* The model can identify the following defects which are associated with Glaucoma.
 (4) Neuroretinal rim thinning
 ![Area between outline of cup and optic disk]( https://www.google.com/url?sa=i&url=https%3A%2F%2Fwww.semanticscholar.org%2Fpaper%2FDetection-of-glaucoma-using-Neuroretinal-Rim-Das-Nirmala%2F73a07c0e1691665a5b376475c4a8355eba8f05f8&psig=AOvVaw0KJzMHsxvWwlflazBGgxmH&ust=1690411512607000&source=images&cd=vfe&opi=89978449&ved=0CBAQjRxqFwoTCJiBmeD3qoADFQAAAAAdAAAAABAEhttps://www.google.com/url?sa=i&url=https%3A%2F%2Fwww.semanticscholar.org%2Fpaper%2FDetection-of-glaucoma-using-Neuroretinal-Rim-Das-Nirmala%2F73a07c0e1691665a5b376475c4a8355eba8f05f8&psig=AOvVaw0KJzMHsxvWwlflazBGgxmH&ust=1690411512607000&source=images&cd=vfe&opi=89978449&ved=0CBAQjRxqFwoTCJiBmeD3qoADFQAAAAAdAAAAABAE)
 Peripapillary Atrophy